 Pn.
-Rahanawati, a Malaysian female aged 68, was appointed to the Board on 1 April 2015.
+Rahanawati, a Malaysian female aged 69, was appointed to the Board on 1 April 2015.
 She graduated with a Bachelor of Laws (Hons) from University of Buckingham, United Kingdom in 1983.
 Subsequently in 1998, Pn.
 Rahanawati obtained a Master of Laws from University of Malaya.
 Pn.
-Rahanawati is also the Chairman of Nominating the Committee and a member of the Risk Audit and Management Committee and the Remuneration Committee.
+Rahanawati is also the Chairman of the Nominating Committee and a member of the Audit and Risk Management Committee and the Remuneration Committee.

 Pn.
 Rahanawati began her legal career as a Legal Officer at Syarikat Perumahan Pegawai Kerajaan Sdn Bhd in 1985.
-She left the company as the Head of Legal Unit before she joined Sentosa Corporation Berhad
+She left the company as the Head of Legal Unit before she joined Sentosa

-(then a public listed company) in 1993 as Group Legal Adviser and Company Secretary where she was responsible for the corporate and legal matters of the company.
+Corporation Berhad (then a public listed company) in 1993 as Group Legal Adviser and Company Secretary where she was responsible for the corporate and legal matters of the company.
 In 1997, she left Sentosa Corporation Berhad and she was admitted to the Malaysian Bar in 1998.
 Pn.
 Rahanawati joined the legal firm, Abu Talib Shahrom as an associate in the same year.
 In 2020, Pn.
 Rahanawati left her position as a senior partner of Abu Talib Shahrom and joined the legal firm, Rahana Zurina & Partners as a senior partner.
-She is also a director of Hektar Asset Management Sdn Bhd, the Manager of Hektar Real Estate Investment Trust which is listed on Bursa Malaysia Securities Berhad and various other private limited companies.
+Pn.
+Rahanawati also sits on the board of several private limited companies.
+She does not hold any directorship in other public companies.

 Pn.
 Rahanawati does not have any family relationship with any director and/or major shareholder of the Company, nor any personal interest in any business arrangement involving the Company.
-She has no convictions for any offences within the past 5 years, other than traffic offences, if any and has not been imposed of any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2020.
+She has no convictions for any offences within the past 5 years, other than traffic offences, if any and has not been imposed of any public sanction or penalty by the relevant regulatory bodies during the financial year ended 31 December 2021.